MicrosoftDocs/Viva/Viva/glint/reports/manager-concierge-dashboard.md

 1. Discuss with your team: Using the **Download Presentation Kit** and results from Team Summary or the Reports tab, managers can customize a slide deck to share with their team.

 1. Commit to next steps: Using **Choose a Focus Area**, managers [choose a Focus Area](https://www.microsoft.com) and then provide communications to drive sustained action.
-Learn to create a Focus Area report here.

 ## View Manager Concierge with Team Conversations

-Managers follow these prescribed steps, which automatically update as they progress:
+Managers follow these prescribed steps, which update as they progress:

 1. As above

 1. As above

-1. Once the survey closes, the hyperlink switches from *Download Presentation Kit* to **Launch Team Conversation**.
+1. Once the survey closes, the hyperlink switches from **Download Presentation Kit** to **Launch Team Conversation**.
 Follow on-screen guidance and [Managers Using Team Conversations](https://www.microsoft.com).
-This link remains available even after the conversation has been marked as complete; the kit can continue to be customized.
+This link remains available even after the conversation is marked as complete and the kit can continue to be customized.

 1. Select **Choose a Focus Area** based on recommendations provided by the platform and insights from team discussion.
 For more information, see [Learn to create a Focus Area report](https://www.microsoft.com).